dongshengzhao/dongshengzhao.github.io/_posts/2015-03-16-first-blog.md

-> Because of non-cs background, I think it is also an opportunity to learn something in CS new such as front-end technologies.
+> Because of non-cs background, I think it is also an wonderful opportunity to learn something new in CS such as front-end technologies.

 ## Logic behind every post
-> Most posts will discuss machine algorithms, of course, there are many good books and tutorial introducing these.
-However, what I want to do is not just introduce the alogrithms, instead I assume that one algorithm had not been invented by predecessors, would we come up with the algorithm?
+> Most posts will discuss machine algorithms, of course, there are many good books and tutorials introducing these.
+However, what I want to do is not just to introduce the alogrithms, instead I assume that one algorithm had not been invented by predecessors, would we be able to come up with the algorithm?
 >
 > I think this kind of assumption could be very helpful to study and do research.
-The emphasis is about how the algorithm was invented, not just the algorithm itself.
-It is like "supervised learning" because the result of algorithm in fact is known to us, so we can use the result supervise us to learn one algorithm and we can often ask ourselves why I can't come up with this amazing solution.
+The emphasis is about how the algorithm was invented (how to think), not just the algorithm itself.
+It is like "supervised learning" because the result of algorithm in fact is known to us, so we can use the result to supervise us to learn one algorithm and we can always ask ourselves why I can't come up with this amazing solution.